owulveryck/blog/content/post/gorgonia-gomachine.md

 # Computation model for graph processing

-Efficient graph processing is actually a key to modern computing and to machine learning success.
+Efficient graph processing is key to modern computing and machine learning success.

 In graph processing, [_Spark_](https://spark.apache.org/) is a reference.
-It is known for its abitilty to process large computation graph.
+It is known for its ability to process large computation graphs.

-Spark is base on the [Pregel paradigm](https://kowshik.github.io/JPregel/pregel_paper.pdf), which is a system or large graph processing. let's take a closer look at this piece of art involved behind the scene.
+Spark is base on the [Pregel paradigm](https://kowshik.github.io/JPregel/pregel_paper.pdf), which is a system for large graph processing.
+Let's take a closer look at this piece of art involved behind the scene.

-### About pregel
+### About Pregel

 Pregel is a computation model, not an algorithm.
 From the original paper, Pregel's goal is to define a program as